jch28/Super-Cook/README.md

 Add Ingredients to your Ingredients List by looking through categories, or searching for them.
 Click the 'Go' button to generate a list of possible recipes that can be made (10,000 Recipes at the moment)

 Built with Expo, Firebase and React Native.
 Database has been re-factored.
+Speed is significantly faster than shown in video demo.

 Video Demo Link: https://vimeo.com/302446172